 Inspect the paperwork: Just don’t sign anywhere blindly because you have to show your new car to everyone back home.
 Take your time to read the paperwork before signing on the dotted lines.

-Collect your free goodies: Don’t leave the free goodies (if any) or External link that you get while buying a new car.
+Collect your free goodies: Don’t leave the free goodies (if any) or accessories that you get while buying a new car.
 Collect them all before leaving the showroom.

 Documentation: Make sure you bid adieu to the process of buying a new car with the necessary documents.
 These documents are Payment Receipts, Sales Certificates, Owner’s Manual, Warranty Documents, Car Service Booklets, Registration Book, Warranty Card of Battery, etc.